 In addition to that extensive review, here’s a list of 10 things you should know before you buy a home security system.
-You’ll learn not only the basics, but also what to look for in a system to protect your valuables and your family.
+You’ll learn not only the basics but also what to look for in a system to protect your valuables and your family.

 1. Asset protection devices protect valuables.

 You can install devices that will alert you if your valuables have been tampered with.
-Asset protection devices let you know when, for example, a jewelry box has been opened, a painting has been moved or a safe has been tampered with, even if there is no physical evidence.
+Asset protection devices let you know when, for example, a jewelry box has been opened, a painting has been moved, or a safe has been tampered with, even if there is no physical evidence.

-Asset protection devices are not only beneficial when it comes to theft, but also they give you peace of mind.
+Asset protection devices are not only beneficial when it comes to theft, but they can also give you peace of mind.
 For example, if a repair person or house cleaner comes into your home while you are away, you will know whether they disturbed your valuable items.
 When thinking about asset protection devices, consider how many you will need.

 2. Burglar alarms are not home security systems.

 A burglar alarm is the traditional type of alarm system that has sensors on doors and windows.
-It will alert you or law enforcement (depending on your settings) that an intruder has entered into your home.
-This is extremely beneficial — but a home security system can also warn you about environmental dangers, such as fire, carbon monoxide and even flooding.
+It will alert you or law enforcement (depending on your settings) that an intruder has entered your home.
+This is extremely beneficial — but a home security system can also warn you about environmental dangers, such as fire, carbon monoxide, and even flooding.
 When considering your options for a home security system review the following companies to find exactly what you are looking for: SimpliSafe, ADT, Vivint and FrontPoint.